-The FreeStyle Libre is a type of continuous glucose monitoring (CGM) system that doesn’t require a blood sample from a finger stick.
-It’s manufactured by Abbott, a well-known company that produces other diabetes-related products, as well as nutritional beverages and baby formula.
+The FreeStyle Libre is a continuous glucose monitoring (CGM) system that doesn’t require a blood sample from a finger stick.
+It’s manufactured by Abbott, a company that produces other diabetes-related products, nutritional beverages, and baby formula.

 The Food and Drug Administration (FDA) approved the FreeStyle Libre in 2017 for adults only.
 Since then, newer versions of the monitor have been produced for adults and children with type 1 and type 2 diabetes.